-No director received any fees or emoluments from the Company during the year (2019: £nil).
-The directors are employed by other companies within the Group or companies controlled by Spitalgate Dealer Services Limited and consider that their services to the Company are incidental to their other responsibilities within these organisations (see also note 19).
+No director received any fees or emoluments from the Company during the year (2020: £nil).
+The directors are employed by other companies within the Group and consider that their services to the Company are incidental to their other responsibilities within these organisations.